THE NORDICBALTIC FESTIVAL PLATFORM AIMS TO

 The 4th meeting of the NordicBaltic Festival Platform was held in the European Capital of Culture Riga on 4 March 2014.
 It was held in conjunction with Latvian Concerts and Classical NordicBaltic organised for the second time from 5-6 March 2014, and again supported by the Nordic Culture Fund.
 All attendants of the two events were invited to take part in the ceremony of the Great Latvian Award that celebrated its 20th anniversary.

 Since then the NBFP Working Group has been gathering at least semi-annually.
 In 2015 NBFP chose PLMF Arts Management as the coordinator for the network.
 The platform organised its 1st ever NBFP Conference in October 2015 in Stockholm, Sweden.
-The 2nd NBFP Conference took place in November 2016 in Vilnius, Lithuania (see more below here).
-In parallel, 4 Calls for Collaborative Projects have been organised between 2015-2018.
-The "Winners" were presented at the NBFP Conferences.
+In total 5 NBFP Conferences have taken place since 2015 around the Nordic-Baltic region (see more below here).
+In parallel, 4 Calls for Collaborative Projects have been organised between 2015-2018 and, in 2019, the 1st Call for Festival Pitches with special focus on the Russian Federation took places.
+All the "Winners" have presented their ideas/projects at the NBFP Conferences.
+Furthermore, in 2018, NBFP's first ever fellowship programme was successfully organised engaging 8 emerging festival leaders from across the Nordic-Baltic region.

 1st Nordic-Baltic Festival Meeting